 After the summit, the descent is fast and loose.
 Watch your speed since pinch flats and sidewall tears are common on this section of trail.

-, the Black Canyon Mine, Mancy Mine, and Grand Canyon Mine are visible on your left.
+As you loop around to Black Canyon Trail, the Black Canyon Mine, Mancy Mine, and Grand Canyon Mine are visible on your left.

-starts out as technical singletrack.
+The Black Canyon Trail starts out as technical singletrack.
 It is primarily a hiking trail to access the nearby bouldering problems and sport climbing routes, so please be courteous to climbers in the area and give them right of way.
 The trail ends in the Black Canyon Arroyo, which must be traversed for approximately 0.25 miles before a singletrack is visible on the left connecting to another two-track mining road.
 Expect unimproved and technical terrain.